When you're looking to hire an electrician, expect to pay from $145 - $450 per service call, on average.

 Travel mileage may be added to the electrician's charge.

-Contact electricians for jobs such as home electrical safety inspection, electrical repair, lighting installation, electrical panel upgrade, or wiring for new construction.
+Contact electricians in your area for jobs such as home electrical safety inspection, electrical repair, lighting installation, electrical panel upgrade, or wiring for new construction.

 The cost to hire an electrician includes: